MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 > [!TIP]
 > To get help configuring exclusions, refer to your solution provider's documentation.

 - Your ability to run Microsoft Defender for Endpoint on Linux alongside a non-Microsoft antimalware product depends on the implementation details of that product.
-If the other antimalware product leverages fanotify, it has to be uninstalled to eliminate performance and stability side effects resulting from running two conflicting agents.
+If the other antimalware product uses fanotify, it has to be uninstalled to eliminate performance and stability side effects resulting from running two conflicting agents.

 - To check if there's a non-Microsoft antimalware that is running FANotify, you can run `mdatp health`, then check the result:

   :::image type="content" source="images/mdatp-health-result.png" alt-text="Image of mdatp health result":::

-  Under "conflicting_applications", if you see a result other than "unavailable", then you'll need to uninstall the non-Microsoft antimalware.
+  Under "conflicting_applications", if you see a result other than "unavailable", uninstall the non-Microsoft antimalware.

-- If you don't uninstall the non-Microsoft antimalware product, you may encounter unexpected behaviors such as performance issues, stability issues such as systems hanging, or kernel panics.
+- If you don't uninstall the non-Microsoft antimalware product, you might encounter unexpected behaviors such as performance issues, stability issues such as systems hanging, or kernel panics.

 - To identify the Microsoft Defender for Endpoint on Linux processes and paths that should be excluded in the non-Microsoft antimalware product, run `systemctl status -l mdatp`.